 As with all industrial cities, water pollution created many health issues.
 Steam machines created smoke, which hung heavy over the city.
 In 1817/18 an outbreak of typhus caused further concern.

 The 1841 census shows me that William was a handloom weaver born in Ireland.
 His marriage certificate is from Gorbals, county Lanark.
 Both participants are listed from Tradeston a developing area with a mixture of both working and middle class citizens.
-Many of the Irish emigrants had come here for work and a better life, creating ghettos in the inner city.
-However even middle class could if struck by illness find themselves destitute.
+Many of the Irish emigrants had come here for work seeking a better life, creating ghettos in the inner city.
 The city was overcrowded and the rising standard of living presented a living hell for the most needy.

 During the years between 1820 and 1830 the average age for death in Glasgow fell below their previous average of 42 for men and 45 for women.
 The poor of Glasgow suffered from malnutrition to the point that boys of age 14 were on average four inches shorter than their counterparts from the more illustrious West End.
 Up to one third of the children of Glasgow suffered from rickets and /or consumption.

 In 1830 there was a major outbreak of cholera.
 Being a major industrial city the labourers were already in weakened states due to long work hours, heavy labour and subject to noxious substances present in their everyday working life.
-Coupled with workplace injuries the working class Glaswegians died long before their time due to early aging and sickness.
+Coupled with workplace injuries and horrendous living conditions the working class Glaswegians died long before their time due to early aging and sickness.

-This life of contrasts between rich and poor living side by side shaped the young and gave some aspirations to see change.
+This life of contrasts between rich and poor living side by side shaped the young and gave some aspirations to seek change.
 I believe this may have been the reason my family moved far from their roots to start a new life.
 One that would provide their descendants with opportunity and dreams to become who they wanted to become.
 For William and Mary McEwan the reality was to remain in poverty but their son John was able to make choices that would have never occurred had they stayed in their homeland.
+He in turn would pass this on to his offspring.